chainstack/docs/docs/operations/multichain/service-nodes.md

 A MultiChain network is deployed with the following service node:

-* Explorer — an explorer node using the [MultiChain explorer](https://github.com/chainstack/multichain-explorer).
+* Explorer — a node running [MultiChain explorer](https://github.com/chainstack/multichain-explorer).

 ::: tip See also